jitesoft/hrafn-router/README.md

 *Observe: This project is still a work in progress.
 Before version 1.0.0 it should be seen as highly unstable.*

-Hrafn-Router is a http router based on a tree structure for requests.
-Each part of a request target pattern defined through the router is parsed by a `PathExtractor` and then built to a node-tree.
-Each action is attached to a node by reference and then simply fetched from a hash map structure when needed.

-The Router supports Parameter injection by using a `ParameterExtractorInterface` implementation which plucks parameters from a request target while matching it to the pattern defined in the router.
+## What is this?

+Hrafn router is a router implementation using a tree structure to map up routes.
+The main reason of building it is/was to test if it was possible to build a router which could process and route paths faster using a tree than not.

+The project is in early stages and the current version is unstable.
+That is: *it's not recommended to use this router in production yet*.

+## PSR and Interface binding

- The router currently utilizes the following PSR standards:
+This project makes use and implements the following PSR standards:

  * PSR4 Auto-loading
  * PSR3 Logging